cxw320/interview1/README.md

 ![alt text](https://docs.flutter.dev/assets/images/docs/get-started/ios/starter-app.png)

-## For this interview process, you will need to be able to open the project in any or all of the following editors:
+## For this interview process, you will need to be able to open the "Test Drive" project in all of the following editors:
 - Xcode
 - Visual Studio Code
 - Android Studio

-Please be prepared to open the project IN ANY AND ALL of these editors.
+Please be prepared to open the project ALL of these editors.

 - As the first step in your interview, we ask that you be able to run this project on both an iOS simulator as well as an Android simulator on your personal computer.
+You will be asked to screen share and pair program with the interviewer.

 - You will be asked to show your simulators running this application at the start of your interview before proceeding to the next step.

 - Part Two of your interivew will be based on a series of questions relating to common problems faced in Dart/Flutter Cross-Platform development.
-You will be required to screen share.
+You will be required to screen share and pair program.

 - Important: Please be prepared to fetch a new git repo during your interview.

-- You should have been asked to provide your Github username to the splice hiring team prior to your technical interview.
+- Important: You should have been asked to provide your Github username to the splice hiring team prior to your technical interview.
 If you have not, please provide it to the hiring team before the day of your interview in order to collaborate on the day of your live interview.

 - You will need an active Github account that allows for cloning repos to your local machine.
 We will clone a repo and discuss common issues and solve problems together.